artis3n/course-vault-github-oidc/README.md

 Understand the principles behind configuring OIDC authentication from GitHub Action workflows to HashiCorp Vault for least-privilege access to secrets from CI/CD pipelines.

-- **Who is this for**: Developers, Security engineers, and operators of secrets management programs inside organizations.
+- **Who is this for**: Developers, security engineers, and operators of secrets management programs.
 - **What you'll learn**: How to use GitHub OIDC for fine-grained role access to secrets in HashiCorp Vault.
 - **What you'll build**: You will create three GitHub Action workflows retrieving secrets from Vault for the following use cases:
   1. Non-production secrets for integration testing within pull requests